Tristan has been using an iPad since 2014 and has extensive experience in this area. He offers objective advice on personal electronics.

-It’s been 3 years since that advert but the question remains—can an iPad be your next primary computing device?
+I’m sure most of us have seen the Apple-ad-turned-meme in which a girl with an iPad Pro asks, “what’s a computer?”
+It’s been a long time since that advert first aired, but the question remains—can an iPad be your next primary computing device?
 What are its limitations?
 Is the price justified?

-I have used every version of iOS for the iPad since iOS 8 and finally, with iPadOS 13, the iPad has fulfilled its original goal of being a portable, powerful and versatile device for everyone.
+The truth is that iOS has always been the limiting factor for those considering an iPad as their primary computing device.
+I have used every version of iOS for the iPad since iOS 8, and finally, with iPadOS 13, the iPad has fulfilled its original goal of being a portable, powerful and versatile device for everyone.

 - Native USB drive support in the Files app.

-- Improved multitasking with developers updating their apps for Split View and Slide Over.
+- Improved multitasking with developers updating their apps for "split view" and "slide over"

-- Multiple instances of the same app so two notes or two Word documents can be opened at the same time.
+- Multiple instances of the same app so two notes or two Word documents can be opened at the same time

 The hardware has also improved since my iPad Air 2 and has fallen dramatically in price, bringing the iPad into the reach of even more people.
 Now every version also supports the Apple Pencil and the Smart Keyboard Folio.
-This means that you can make your own decision if those accessories are worth it for your individual needs.
+This means that you can make your own decision about whether those accessories are worth it for your individual needs.

 People will often make a purchasing decision for computers based on the specifications compared to the price.
 I would contend that this is not an optimal method of decision making for computers in 2020.
 Although there is often a correlation, user experience is more important than specifications.